It’s not enough that my ancestors hang around my kitchen while I cook. They want to go on every road trip with me, too.

 All the usual tourist attractions drew our family members.
 Here’s Great Aunt Maude Bartlett at Niagara Falls with her brother Bill Stout, his wife Jean and Maude’s husband Carlos.
 The picture was taken early in the 20th century.
 (Love the hats!)
 And then a later picture of Maude at Colonial Williamsburg, Virginia.

-Jean and Bill M. Stout, Mude and Carlos Bartlett at Niagara Falls
+Jean and Bill M. Stout, Maude and Carlos Bartlett at Niagara Falls Circa 1905

 Maude Bartlett at Colonial Williamsburg.
 Perhaps same trip as Smoky Mountains.